Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - The results obtained will help to understand the project’s carbon emissions and their current and future contribution to achieve climate neutrality.
 ZeroCO2MED will be a leap forward on how sustainability is integrated at the heart of INTERREG MED projects and how their outputs can support territories as well as national and regional policies to achieve the targets set in the EU Green Deal ZeroCO2MED is formed by highly qualified and transdisciplinary partnership covering all required fields of expertise (e.g., greenhouse gases emissions, methodology development, optimization of environmental performance, programming and modelling as well as skills in communication and training).
 (FR) | Two of the CARBON FARMING MED partners are involved in the ZeroCO2MED project: On one hand, UVIC-UCC, as project leader, and on the other, CENER21 as key partner.

 - CARBON FARMING MED will capitalise on many of the ZeroCO2MED outputs and deliverables: 1) The Assessment of the carbon compensation platforms, registries and approaches; 2) Carbon footprint accounting/mitigation/compensation methodology, and 3) the user-friendly software that includes the accounting methodology and tools to facilitate the decision-making process for the implementation of cost-effective carbon footprint mitigation strategies and high-quality options to offset the remaining emissions.
-(FR), Two of the CARBON FARMING MED partners are involved in the ZeroCO2MED project: On one hand, UVIC-UCC, as project leader, and on the other, CENER21 as key partner.
+(EN), Two of the CARBON FARMING MED partners are involved in the ZeroCO2MED project: On one hand, UVIC-UCC, as project leader, and on the other, CENER21 as key partner.

 - CARBON FARMING MED will capitalise on many of the ZeroCO2MED outputs and deliverables: 1) The Assessment of the carbon compensation platforms, registries and approaches; 2) Carbon footprint accounting/mitigation/compensation methodology, and 3) the user-friendly software that includes the accounting methodology and tools to facilitate the decision-making process for the implementation of cost-effective carbon footprint mitigation strategies and high-quality options to offset the remaining emissions.
-(EN), EU Life Project “Carbon Farming Scheme” (2020-2022)
+(FR), EU Life Project “Carbon Farming Scheme” (2020-2022)

 - The goal of the LIFE Carbon Farming Scheme project is to identify and accelerate the development and adoption of novel incentives for carbon sequestration and the increase and maintenance of the organic carbon stock in soil and biomass in Europe.